pip-services/pip-services-docs/content/en/conceptual/communication/rest_client/_index.md

 ### Using the different HTTP methods

-Our last step is to call each of the client’s functions and obtain the respective results.
+Our last step is to call each of the client's functions and obtain the respective results.
 The following commands and their outcomes show how to do this:

 {{< tabsection >}}
   {{< include "./__code3_node.md" >}}